 Basic data reduction (bias and dark frame subtraction, hot pixel filtering and flatfielding) for digital deep-sky images is done with IRIS, an excellent freeware image processing software written by Christian Buil.
 For registration and combination of many individual exposures, I use the DeepSkyStacker.
 For separating the stars from the background to process stars and background independantly, I use Starnet++.
 Further image processing is done in Adobe Photoshop.
 Getting the most out of astrophotos is a sophisticated process which takes a long time to learn.
 Jerry Lodriguss' Articles on Digital Techniques are an excellent starting point.
 Maybe I will publish some articles on my own digital processing techniques in the future (if I get enough requests from you ☺).
 The usual processing steps are: Basic data reduction, registration and combination, background flattening, noise reduction, deconvolution, non-linearization, local contrast enhancement, star size reduction, color correction, and final framing.

 Images of planets, the sun and the moon were taken using the 9.5" Newtonian.
-Since the spring of 2010 I use an Imaging Source DBK 31AU03.AS single-shot color camera for planetary imaging, which features 1024 x 768 pixels and can be run at 30 frames per second (fps).
+Since the spring of 2010 I use an Imaging Source DBK 31AU03.AS single-shot color camera for planetary imaging, which features 1024 × 768 pixels and can be run at 30 frames per second (fps).
 A Televue 5x Powermate boosts the effective focal length of the telescope to about 6 meters for small planets.
-Older planetary images were taken with Philips PCVC 740K and 840K webcams.
+Older planetary images were taken with a Philips PCVC 740K webcam.

 You want to start in astrophotography yourself?
 Or you want to improve your astrophotography techniques?
 Read the well-written Digital Astrophotography Techniques by Jerry Lodriguss.
 Many thanks to him for his comprehensive descriptions, which where a lot of help to me, too!